• Skip to main content

 Why This American Goulash Recipe Works

-• If you have an Instant Pot, give my super easy Instant Pot Goulash a try!
+If you have an Instant Pot, be sure to try my Instant Pot Goulash, too!

 Goulash Ingredients